justindujardin/pathy/README.md

 Pathy.samefile(self: ~PathType, other_path: ~PathType) -> bool
 ```

-Returns whether this path points to the same Bucket key as other_path,
+Determine if this path points to the same location as other_path.
-Which can be either a Path object, or a string

 ## stat